MycroftAI/fallback-duckduckgo/README.md

 Uses the [DuckDuckGo API](https://duckduckgo.com/api) to provide information.

 ## Examples
-* "Who is george washington?"
+* "Who is George Washington?"
 * "What is plasma?"
-* "Who's madonna?"
+* "Who's Madonna?"

 ## Credits
 Mycroft AI (@MycroftAI)